-- 1- reads all of this material, as presented in the textbook - 2- gains sufficient understanding to answer questions and work select problems at the ends of chapters, and - 3- submits for grading solutions to a set of specific homework problems based on these reading assignments.
+- 1- reads all of this material, as presented in the textbook - 2- gains sufficient understanding to answer questions and work select problems at the ends of chapters, and - 3- submits for grading solutions to sets of specific homework problems based on these reading assignments.

-Simultaneously the in-class lectures will have a narrower focus.
+Simultaneously, the in-class lectures will have a narrower focus.
 They begin with a look at the philosophical principles of physical science then explore how the application of those principles can lead, and has led, to a growing understanding of the nature and behavior of matter and energy.

 This classroom process will often probe more deeply into the subset of lecture topics than is covered in traditional textbooks, and students will be expected to demonstrate understanding of this lecture material on the exams.
 Most exam questions will relate specifically to material presented in class, whether or not that material is included in the reading assignments or represented in the homework assignments.
 The only way for the student to be sure what might be covered in the exams is to attend class, where the emphasis of topics will be evident.
 Each student should understand that the content of the course is essentially what is presented in class and included in assignments.
 The textbook will be helpful, but it is no substitute for understanding the lectures.
 Supplementary material will often be posted on the class web site to assist with understanding and learning the lecture material.
-As a minimum, each student should complete each reading assignment, maintain a well-organized book of lecture notes, and work several problems each week.
-Homework will be assigned weekly.
+As a minimum, each student should complete each reading assignment, maintain a well-organized book of lecture notes, and work a set of problems each week.
+The reading and homework assignments are made in advance for the term and posted on the class website.
 Some problems will be collected for grading.
 Work that is turned in for grading must be your own.
 You may use any resource to learn the material, but what you write down MUST reflect your own understanding.
 Do not copy one another's work!
 Doing so is a violation of the UF Honor Code and of basic ethics.
 Students who cannot resist the temptation to cheat disgrace not only themselves, but the University and all its students, especially their classmates.
+Sophisticated software now exists for identifying copied or closely paraphrased work.
+We prefer not to use this capability, but if necessary to protect those who follow the rules from the abuses of those who choose not to, we will.

 There will be four in-class exams during the term.
-Material covered in the exams will be principally based on the lecture material presented and assigned during that exam period.
+As stated above, the material covered in each exam will be principally based on the lecture material presented with emphasis on that material presented during the three-week period preceding the exam.
 The emphasis will be on the material presented in the lectures.

 There is no final exam.
-A numerical grade based on 1000 maximum points will be computed according to the following schedule:
+A percentage of credit earned will be computed according to the following schedule:

-Homework 20% Four Exams @ 20% each 80%
+Eight Homeworks @ 2.5% each 20% Four Exams @ 20% each 80%

-The final letter grade will be determined from the net total score, 0 - 1000.
+The final letter grade will be determined from the final percentage credit earned.
 The instructor cannot state exactly what the point requirements will be for the various letter grades, but you may judge yourself approximately by this schedule: